ota067/Code-email-generator/README.md

-# 📧 Cold Mail Generator
+#  Code Mail Generator
-Cold email generator for services company using groq, langchain and streamlit.
+Code email generator for services company using groq, langchain and streamlit.
 It allows users to input the URL of a company's careers page.
 The tool then extracts job listings from that page and generates personalized cold emails.
 These emails include relevant portfolio links sourced from a vector database, based on the specific job descriptions.

 **Imagine a scenario:**

 - Nike needs a Principal Software Engineer and is spending time and resources in the hiring process, on boarding, training etc
-- Atliq is Software Development company can provide a dedicated software development engineer to Nike.
-So, the business development executive (Mohan) from Atliq is going to reach out to Nike via a cold email.
+- Atliq/Sqli are Software Development company can provide a dedicated software development engineer to Nike.

 ![img.png](imgs/img.png)